 - 1.4.1 The use of the internet may be required to gather information prior to and/or during an operation, which may amount to directed surveillance.
-Whenever a public authority intends to use the internet as part of an investigation, they must first consider whether the proposed activity is likely to interfere with a person's Article 8 rights, including the effect of any collateral intrusion.
-Advice should be sought. - 1.4.2 Any activity likely to interfere with an individual's Article 8 rights should only be used when necessary and proportionate to meet the objectives of a specific case.
+Although information that individuals make publically available on the internet would not normally be classed as 'private information', the Office of the Surveillance Commissioners' Annual Report 2016 states that repeated visits to individual sites may develop into surveillance activity which would require authorisation.
+By virtue of conducting research online, rather than using other more 'overt' methods, there may be a perception that the investigation is intended to be covert.
+Whenever a public authority intends to use the internet as part of an investigation, they must first consider whether the proposed activity is likely to interfere with a person's Article 8 rights.
+Particular consideration should be paid to the likelihood of collateral intrusion through obtaining private information about others who have not given their consent.
+Advice should be sought as early as possible. - 1.4.2 Any activity likely to interfere with an individual's Article 8 rights should only be used when necessary and proportionate to meet the objectives of a specific case.
 Where it is considered that private information is likely to be obtained, an authorisation (combined or separate) must be sought as set out elsewhere in this code.
 Where an investigator may need to communicate covertly online, for example, contacting individuals using social media websites, a CHIS authorisation should be considered.